 - Andrea Wulf, Founding Gardeners: The Revolutionary Generation, Nature, and the Shaping of the American Nation (Alfred A. Knopf, 2011): “The founders’ passion for agriculture and botany reflected, and reinforced, their political beliefs.”

 - Walter Isaacson, Leonardo da Vinci (Simon & Schuster, 2017): This is yet another masterful biography from Isaacson.
-On 2-3, the author writes: “I embarked on this book because Leonardo da Vinci is the ultimate example of the main theme of my previous biographies: how the ability to make connections across disciplines – arts and sciences, humanities and technology – is a key to innovation, imagination, and genius.”
+On pages 2-3, the author writes: “I embarked on this book because Leonardo da Vinci is the ultimate example of the main theme of my previous biographies: how the ability to make connections across disciplines – arts and sciences, humanities and technology – is a key to innovation, imagination, and genius.”

 - Walter Isaacson, Benjamin Franklin: An American Life (Simon & Schuster, 2003): As with Isaacson’s other biographies, this one conveys the value and quality of the subject’s life and work.